-With the exception of the AC 200 XT all other units have the same chassis with room for up to 3 IMs.
+With the exception of the AC 200 XT and PAK200i all other units have the same chassis with room for up to 3 IMs.
 The unused areas have blank panels filling the empty locations which are required for proper air flow.
-A 100A system uses 1 full IM; 200A uses 1 and 1⁄2 modules with a full module in the bottom location and a 1⁄2 module in the middle position.
+The 100 and 130A systems use 1 full IM.
+The 200A uses 1 and 1⁄2 modules with a full module in the bottom location and a 1⁄2 module in the middle position.
 A 300A unit has full modules top and bottom with the 1⁄2 module in the middle location.
-The AC 200 XT has only the bottom and middle locations for IMs.
+The AC 200 XT and PAK200i have only the bottom and middle locations for IMs.
 An internal Arc Starter and Gas Control are located in the place of the 3rd or upper IM.